 - What sites do I use to organize my work?

-- How do I commonly commute to friends and/or colleagues?
+- How do I commonly commute with friends and/or colleagues?

 The answers to these questions should give you a good list of sites to start with.
 You’ll no doubt add more, or remove some as you go, but this will help you hit the ground running.